-9. Sony WH-1000XM3 (Top Pick)
+8. Sony WH-1000XM4 (Top Pick)

-10. Bose QuietComfort 35 II
+11. Bose QuietComfort 35 II

 These headphones offer Google and Alexa compatibility and come with a lightning-fast rechargeable battery.
 And they’re lighter and more comfortable than their Sony competitor.

-11. Jabra Elite 85h
+12. Jabra Elite 85h

-The sound quality is great too.
+The sound quality is excellent too.
 While it doesn’t quite match the Sony WH-1000XM3, it still offers crystal-clear notes and separation of lows, mids, and highs, although the bass sounds a bit on the boomy side.
 It beats Sony on call quality.

 Like their pricier Sony and Bose competitors, the Jabra Elite 85h have an internal rechargeable battery, which fast-charges by USB-C cable and lasts up to 36 hours on a single charge.
-They also come with the same smart Alexa and Google features, plus one neat trick: They pause your music automatically when you take them off.
+They also come with the same smart Alexa and Google features plus one neat trick: They automatically pause your music when you take them off.
 These headphones also fold up nicely to fit into a travel carrying case.

-12. Bose QuietComfort 20
+13. Bose QuietComfort 20 (Earbuds)

 While over-ear headphones dominate the ANC market, they aren’t the only design option available.
-And as relatively compact as they are, they still have nothing on a pair of noise-canceling earbuds, which are precisely you’ll find in with the Bose QuietComfort 20.
+And as relatively compact as they are, they still have nothing on a pair of noise-canceling earbuds, which are precisely what you’ll find with the Bose QuietComfort 20.

 The sound quality is great but not outstanding, especially given the price point.
 It’s well-balanced and smooth and doesn’t disappoint, but it doesn’t blow your mind, either.

-As you might expect, the rechargeable battery lacks the stamina of larger, heavier over-ear headsets with larger batteries.
+Unsurprisingly, the rechargeable battery lacks the stamina of larger, heavier over-ear headsets with larger batteries.
 But a charge lasts about 16 hours, and after it runs out, the headphones still function passively.